datagistips/validator-cli/README.md

 ![](https://github.com/datagistips/validator/raw/main/images/demo.gif)

-> The mapping file, named above `data-mapping.csv` specifies the source fields and the target fields for the renaming of the data.
+The mapping file, named above `data-mapping.csv` specifies the source fields and the target fields for the renaming of the data.
+It has the following structure :

 ![](https://github.com/datagistips/validator/raw/main/images/mapping.png)